bloominstituteoftechnology/back-end-project-week/README.md

 Once your MVP has been approved, you have been given a feature list that the client would love to have completed.
 Your goal would be to finish MVP as soon as you can and get working the list of extra features.

 - Setup Auto-Deploy on Heroku
-- Provide documentation for how to interface with your api.
+- Provide documentation for how to interface with your API.
-- Add pagination for long lists of notes.
 - Create and display tags that can be added to notes and stored in the Database.
 - Allow users to clone notes.
 - Search functionality.